-This Somerville establishment is coffee shop by morning and brewery by late afternoon.
+This Somerville establishment is coffee shop by morning and brewery by afternoon and evening.
 The brews are made on site.
 Winter Hill is a small-batch brewery (they have six on tap), but the selection offers something for everyone.
 An unusual bonus here is that there is a full, delicious menu available.
 There is free Wi-Fi, too!
 High chairs and changing tables are available.

 284 Broadway :: Cambridge

 Lamplighter is a neighborhood brewery serving half pours, full pours, and flights.
-There are free snacks and board games available.
-They share space with Longfellows Café, where you can pick up breakfast fare until 3 p.m.
+Be sure to enjoy Pepita, Lamplighter’s in-house cafe with a full espresso menu, rotating cold brews and teas, hearty sandwiches, and fresh pastries.
 There is also a full schedule of pop-up food trucks and a bring-your-own-food policy.

 14 Tyler St. :: Somerville

-Make it a brew tour by hitting Aeronaut and Somerville Brewing on the same day.
+Make it a Boston breweries tour by hitting Aeronaut and Somerville Brewing on the same day.
 On Sunday afternoons, there is live music at the taproom.
 Sundays are also their group community picnic day, with dedicated family-friendly programming every week.
-Food is bring-your-own, or have it delivered.
+There are food vendors in house, or you can bring your own or have it delivered.
 Affiliated with the brewing company is Aeronaut Allston, a beer garden summertime music lineup every Wednesday and Friday evening.
 This kid- and dog-friendly venue is a fun spot for local musical talent.

 6 Old Country Way :: Scituate

-Located in this lovely seaside town on the South Shore, Untold is housed in a renovated schoolhouse.
+Located in the lovely South Shore, Untold’s Scituate location is housed in a renovated schoolhouse.
 In keeping with the theme, there is a small area with a chalkboard and antique child’s school desk for kids to use their imaginations.
 There is a nice patio with picnic tables and umbrellas to provide some shade.
 Untold Brewing encourages bring-your-own food and offers a list of local eateries with takeout and delivery.
 They also have food (and ice cream) trucks on site regularly.

 283R Derby St. :: Salem